 I hope you enjoyed this fun, April Fools Day joke, but also that you consider checking out more information about Pet Therapy if you would like more support during your therapy sessions.

-Learn more about Animal-Assisted Therapy from PALS (Pet Access League Society) by clicking here.
+Learn more about Animal-Assisted Therapy from PALS (Pet Access League Society).

 Have you had an experience with pet therapy?
 Share your experience in the comments below!